 Members meet to discuss and decide how to invest the Fairtrade Premium and an elected committee is responsible for implementing and managing the selected projects.
 So far, the group has focussed on using the Premium to improve healthcare and education facilities in the rural communities where many of the growers, workers and their families live.

 The small, isolated village of Tilimuqui is located about 10km from the main winery and is home to many of La Riojana’s workers and their families.
 Fairtrade Premiums and grants from The Co-operative have funded a water facility with a well, electric pump and storage tanks that supplies residents with clean drinking water.
 Previously, water supply was erratic and sometimes unavailable which, with summer temperatures as high as 45ºC, created desperate conditions affecting villagers’ hygiene, health and education.

-A brand new secondary school was inaugurated in Tilimuqui in 2010, built by the premium, with additional funding from The Co-operative and a Swedish importer.
+A brand new secondary school was inaugurated in Tilimuqui in 2010, built by the Premium , with additional funding from The Co-operative and a Swedish importer.
 Before this, the remoteness of the village and cost of transport to the nearest secondary schools meant village children’s education ended at the age of 14.
-The hugely popular school has seen student numbers increase from 33 in 2010 to 337 in 2015, and the school is planning to build more classrooms.
+The hugely popular school has seen student numbers increase, and the school is planning to build more classrooms.
 The school specialises in agricultural studies and has a partnership with the local University of Chilecito which provides teaching staff and day-to-day management, enabling the school to offer a very high standard of education.
 The school project gives children the opportunity to become skilled agriculturalists and introduce new progressive farming methods to the co-operative and will also create new generations of young professionals whose skills and knowledge will help boost the local economy.